Libensemble/libensemble/docs/platforms/summit.rst

     $ bsub myscript.sh

-Launching user applications from libEnsemble Workers
+Launching User Applications from libEnsemble Workers
 ----------------------------------------------------

 Only the launch nodes can submit MPI runs to the compute nodes via ``jsrun``.